Quansight/Quansight-website/apps/labs/posts/integrating-hypothesis-into-sympy.md

 This summer I interned at Quansight Labs with a focus of integrating [Hypothesis](https://github.com/HypothesisWorks/hypothesis/) into the testing suit of [SymPy](https://github.com/sympy/sympy).
 The primary [pull request to add Hypothesis to the test infrastructure](https://github.com/sympy/sympy/pull/25428) to complete this was simple.
 The primary challenges lied thereafter: questions around the _utility of hypothesis_ and its appropriate usage arose.

-There are many ways to test your software : unit testing, regression testing, diff testing, and mutation testing are a few that come to mind.
+There are many ways to test your software: unit testing, regression testing, diff testing, and mutation testing are a few that come to mind.
 This blog post is for anyone interested in understanding the value of utilizing _property based testing_ in their software projects.
 The post will be broken up into three parts:

 - What is Property Based Testing?
 - What is Hypothesis?